Nathin-Dolphin/OOP-Repository/README.md

-		(Implemented) - Search Pokemon by name, number, type and/or region (Implemented) - Implement a list for type and region (Implemented) - Print the results to the terminal (for now) (In Progress) - Create PokedexWriter to assist in producing the necessary json files
+		(Implemented) - Search Pokemon by name, number, type and/or region (Implemented) - Implement a list for type and region (Implemented) - Print the results to the terminal (for now) (Implemented) - Create PokedexWriter to assist in producing the necessary json files

 	## Version 2.0 Features:
 		Print more information about each pokemon